Expensify/App/CONTRIBUTING.md

 Welcome!
 Thanks for checking out the new Expensify app and for taking the time to contribute!

 ## Getting Started
 If you would like to become an Expensify contributor, the first step is to read this document in its entirety.
-The second step is to review the README guidelines [here](https://github.com/Expensify/App/blob/main/README.md) for a general overview of the code repository (i.e. how to run the app locally, testing, storage, our app philosophy, etc).
+The second step is to review the README guidelines [here](https://github.com/Expensify/App/blob/main/README.md) to understand our coding philosophy and for a general overview of the code repository (i.e. how to run the app locally, testing, storage, our app philosophy, etc).
 Please read both documents before asking questions, as it may be covered within the documentation.

 #### Test Accounts
 You can create as many accounts as needed in order to test your changes directly from [the app](https://new.expensify.com/).
 An initial account can be created when logging in for the first time, and you can create additional accounts by starting a chat with a valid email or phone in the "New Chat" or "Group Chat" input, then tapping the avatar.